kilianhauber/kilianhauber/README.md

 ### 👱‍♂️ About Me:

-I'm Kilian from Germany.
+I'm Kilian Hauber from Germany.
 I am a Student & Freelance Developer and I'm currently building a Company called [Zyonic Software](https://github.com/zyonic-software/) with a some other people and friends.

 If you are wondering why my personal account here is so empty, I mostly work on projects that are private or ones that are Zyonic or Herukan projects.
 I post here only occasionally "funny" things or smaller test projects and design ideas.